 Chop up the shrimp and saute in butter and garlic over medium high heat.
 Add corn, lime zest, oregano, and cilantro.
 Season.
 Mix in cheese and a little of the yellow mole sauce.
 Taste and adjust salt, heat and lime.
 Add a pinch of cayenne pepper, for added heat, or a squeeze of lime juice for more acid.

 Step three: Assemble.
 Grease a 9 x 13-inch baking dish.
 Warm the corn tortillas to make them pliable.
-Fill each tortilla with 1/2 cup of the shrimp mixture, roll tortilla, then place seam-side down in the baking dish.
+Fill each tortilla with 1/2 cup of the shrimp mixture, roll the tortilla, then place the seam-side down in the baking dish.
 Lather with enchilada sauce.
 You won’t need all the sauce- save the rest for plating.
 Sprinkle with cheese.
 (You could do this all ahead and refrigerate for 24 hours before baking.)

 Step four: Bake.
 Bake uncovered at 375F until golden and melty, about 20 minutes.

-To plate the enchiladas, warm the remaining yellow mole sauce in a sauce pan, spoon a little on each plate, and top with an enchilada.
+To plate the enchiladas, warm the remaining yellow mole sauce in a saucepan, spoon a little on each plate, and top with an enchilada.
 Add sliced radishes and chopped cilantro.
 Microgreens would be pretty here too.

 These are on the slightly richer side- so I like to opt for something light like our Mexican Slaw or this Cucumber Salad.
-My husband always loves rice; this Mexican Rice pairs well.
+My husband always loves rice; this Mexican Cilantro Lime Rice pairs well.

-Shrimp Enchilada FAQS
+FAQS

 Yes!
 The sauce and filling can both be made ahead, and the enchiladas can be assembled one day ahead before baking.